 - pressure is built up to spray them outwards (pressure on diaphragm, squeezing vocal cords)

-- The aerosols are forced out through a (too) small opening or narrow slit to 'atomize' them (voice slit)
+- the aerosols are squeezed out through a (too) small opening or narrow slit to 'atomize' them (glottis)

-Because of the desired volume, the breathing pressure is increased higher and breathing is deeper and 'from the abdomen'.
-I assume less shallow breathing, more from the lower airways.
+Due to the desired volume, the breathing pressure is increased and breathing is deeper and 'from the belly'.
+I assume less superficial breathing, more from the lower airways.
 That is precisely where the biggest infection problems arise.

-Remember that in (group) conversations you are generally speaking one by one.
-When singing and cheering, dozens (hundreds) of people can 'speak' at the same time, at volume and breathing deeply.
-That means a much larger aerosol production.
-Do this in poorly ventilated rooms and it is not surprising that you hear a relatively large amount about infections through choirs and churches.
+Remember that in (group) conversations you generally speak one at a time.
+When singing and cheering, dozens (hundreds) of people can be 'speaking' at the same time, at volume and breathing deeply.
+This means a many times greater aerosol production.
+Do this in poorly ventilated spaces and it is not surprising that you hear relatively much about infections via choirs and churches.

-(EDIT for Maarten Keulemans: Natural ventilation is bad ventilation if there is not enough wind.
+(EDIT for Maarten Keulemans: Natural ventilation is poor ventilation if there is not enough wind.
 What counts is the 'ventilation rate'.
 That must be much higher for a choir than for an office space.
-I hope I don't have to do the math.)
+I hope I don't have to calculate that.)

 Nice hypothesis, so I googled it and yes: virologists have known it for a long time!
 (Not in the Netherlands of course, but elsewhere it is).
 This article from February 2019 confirms this and contains several links to previous research on aerosols and the importance of aerogenic spread in infectious respiratory diseases.